foundriesio/docs/source/reference-manual/security/boot-software-updates-imx8qm.rst

     |    Cortex-A FW (AP IPL)   |
      ---------------------------

-U-Boot FIT image
+U-Boot FIT Image
 ~~~~~~~~~~~~~~~~

-U-boot FIT-image is a generic name for the signed FIT-image that
-contains U-Boot proper (u-boot.bin) and a host of other firmware.
+"U-boot FIT-image" is a generic name for the signed FIT-image containing U-Boot proper (``u-boot.bin``) and a host of other firmware.
 This file is verified by SPL via a public key stored in SPL’s dtb.
-This artifact may be signed (on closed boards) as a part of CI and
-can be included automatically in a boot software OTA package.
+This artifact may be signed—on closed boards—as a part of CI, and can be included automatically in a boot software OTA package.

--  U-boot-nodtb.bin
+-  ``U-boot-nodtb.bin``
--  U-boot.dtb
+-  ``U-boot.dtb``
 -  OP-TEE
 -  Arm Trusted Firmware (ARMv8)

-If the CI signing key has been rotated since the last OTA, then we need
-to also update the SPL.dtb verification data prior to trying to boot the
-new U-Boot FIT-image.
+If the CI signing key has been rotated since the last OTA, then the SPL.dtb verification data needs to be updated prior to booting the new U-Boot FIT-image.

-MMC boot image layout
+MMC Boot Image Layout
 ---------------------

-From *5.8.2.2.1 High Level eMMC Boot Flow Note* (iMX8QM Reference manual),
-for the eMMC boot scenarios where the images are located in the boot
-partition the boot image set selection is done based on
+According to the  *5.8.2.2.1 High Level eMMC Boot Flow Note* (iMX8QM Reference manual), for the eMMC boot scenarios where the images are located in the boot partition, the boot image set selection is done based on ``BOOT_PARTITION_ENABLE`` eMMC ``ECSD`` register values.
-**BOOT_PARTITION_ENABLE** eMMC **ECSD** register values, which means that
-secondary boot image set should be flashed to **boot1** hw partition to the
-same offset (0x0) as the primary one.
+This means that the secondary boot image set should be flashed to the ``boot1`` hw partition from the same offset (``0x0``) as the primary one.

-Update procedure
+Update Procedure
 ----------------

-Primary vs Secondary boot paths
+Primary vs Secondary Boot Paths
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 iMX8QM SoC supports two different container sets of boot images: